TRENT-OS/os_core_api/README.md

 * TLS

-Additionally all TRENTOS CAmkES interfaces can be found here, as they are as well considered the Core API.
+Additionally all TRENTOS CAmkES interfaces can be found here, as they are as well considered part of the OS Core API.

 ### Concepts

-Each of the sub modules is standalone, with implementation linked via a separate library.
+Each of the APIs is standalone, with their implementation linked via a separate library.

 See library specific documentation for more details.

-### Declaration of API library in CMake
+### Linking of `os_core_api` in CMake

-For proper usage, include the `os_core_api` and implementation libraries in the
+For proper usage, include `os_core_api` and implementation libraries in the
 project:

 ```CMake